7 steps for creating great PowerPoint presentations

 • Presentation type: Key message presentations will have less content on each slide, compared with documentation presentations that include more detail.

-• Fonts: Use the same font color and size for titles and body text throughout your slide deck, ideally in a sans serif font like Arial.
-Titles should be 20 to 24 point size, with body text 12 to 18 point based on the amount of content on the slides.
+• Fonts: Use the same font color and size for titles and body text throughout your slide deck, ideally in a sans serif font like Arial, as this aids readability.
+Consistency is the main thing, but as a rule, titles should be 20 to 24 point size, with body text 12 to 18 point based on the amount of content on the slides.

-All chart data should be relevant to the slide’s action title.
+So, if you have data that is relevant to the slide’s action title, then do include a chart that is best suited to helping you highlight what you want to communicate.
 Say It with charts by Gene Zelazny offers a useful approach to choosing your chart in three steps:

 1. Identify which aspect of the data your chart will highlight